Quotes on Nature

 This bull savanna elephant (Loxodonta africana) is waving his ears, indicating his annoyance with the presence of the photographer’s vehicle. – Tarangire National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-Read more about elephants on this website, see Animals: Rise and fall of the mighty elephants.
+Read more about elephants elsewhere on this website, see Animals: Rise and fall of the mighty elephants.

 Nature’s first green is gold,